 I have been asked if I offer classes in reading Tarot.
-Or if I plan on doing so, have I designed my own deck, will I be expanding into other aspects of running a ‘Mystical Business‘?
-One of the hardest lessons this Leo Sun, middle child, Moon conjunct Ascendant in Sagittarius had to learn was adapting to the physical reality of my current incarnation.
-The quick answer to the above string of questions is “No plan for that this year.”
+Or if I plan on doing so.
+Will I be expanding into other aspects of running a ‘Mystical Business‘?

 Now that I’ve undergone my first cataract surgery, I’ve resumed my long-stalled study of Astrology.
 But reaching a point of comfort to offering chart analysis is unlikely to be soon.
 I am far too much a novice at numerology, runes, or other practices to offer them as separate services for the foreseeable future.